 25. Try this celery experiment to learn how plant capillaries work.

 26. How does the air temperature affect movement?
-Use this fun idea as a model for your own experiment.
+Try one of these fun science fair project ideas as a model for your own experiment.

 27. If you’re passionate about the environment, try this recycling experiment for your science fair project

 28. How does paint color affect drying time?
 Make your predictions and test it out for yourself.